RobertTate/dashboard-maker/docs/store.md

 To make your text have `that cool code` look, type a backtick ( ` ), followed by the text you want formatted this way, followed by another backtick.

-_Have fun!
-And if you're a dev type, feel free to [check out the source code on Github](https://github.com/RobertTate/dashboard-maker)._
+_Have fun and thank you for trying out this passion project!
+Also, if you're into coding, feel free to [check out the source code on Github](https://github.com/RobertTate/dashboard-maker)._